 Existing US Forest system roads and trails within the proposed national monument boundary would remain open and use would not be changed.
 Additional routes could be developed if they do not adversely impact values the monument was established to protect.

-The use of motorized recreation within the proposed national monument boundaries would be determined by the national monument's management plan.
+The use of motorized recreation within the National Monument boundaries would be determined by the National Monument's management plan.

 Will national monument designation lead to overcrowding?